MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

  1. In Visual Studio, select **Tools** -> **NuGet Package Manager** -> **Package Manager Settings** to open the **Options** dialog.
  2. In the left pane of the **Options** dialog, select the **Package Sources** tab, and make sure there is a package source for **nuget.org** that points to `https://api.nuget.org/v3/index.json` as the source URL.
 For more information, see [Common NuGet configurations](/nuget/consume-packages/configuring-nuget-behavior).

-## 4. Install the Windows App SDK extension for Visual Studio
+## 4. Install the Windows App SDK extension for Visual Studio (VSIX)

 The [Windows App SDK](index.md) provides a unified set of APIs, project templates, and other tools for building Windows apps.
 This SDK is available as a Visual Studio extension (VSIX).
 You can choose from three versions of the extension: **stable**, **preview**, and **experimental**.
 For more information about the differences between these versions, see [Release channels](release-channels.md).

 > [!NOTE]
-> If you have already installed any [previous version](downloads.md) of the Windows App SDK extension for Visual Studio, uninstall the previous extension before installing a new version.
-For more information about how to uninstall an extension, see [Manage extensions for Visual Studio](/visualstudio/ide/finding-and-using-visual-studio-extensions).
+> If you have Windows App SDK Visual Studio extensions (VSIX) already installed, then uninstall them before installing a new version.
+For directions, see [Manage extensions for Visual Studio](/visualstudio/ide/finding-and-using-visual-studio-extensions).

-To download the latest Windows App SDK extensions for Visual Studio, see the installation instructions in following tabs.
-For older versions, see [Downloads](downloads.md).
+To download the latest Windows App SDK extensions for Visual Studio, see the installation instructions in the following tabs.
+For downloads for all versions of the Windows App SDK, see [Downloads for the Windows App SDK](downloads.md).

 ### [Stable release](#tab/stable)